 From 2006 to 2013 Ashley was a founding director of the ROADS Foundation, a not-for-profit organisation tasked with building capacity in the road construction and maintenance industry through the development of underprivileged youths in regional Western Australia.

 Lily North- Executive Services Manager, Halikos Group & AIOP NT President

 Lily’s genuine passion for professional development and ability to leverage her strategic connections has been the secret weapon that has seen the Australian Institute of Office Professionals (AIOP) NT Division transform to one of the fastest growing Divisions in Australia and a formidable presence on the professional membership scene.

 Lily’s boundless energy and drive along with her diverse skills and experience are well utilised in her role at the Halikos Group which is a multi-faceted company with interests across seven industries as diverse as development, construction, real estate and retail.
-Lily is the Executive Assistant to the Managing Director and Marketing Manager, and is proud to be part of a Territory owned and operated business employing almost 400 people.
+Lily is the Executive Services Manager, and is proud to be part of a Territory owned and operated business employing almost 400 people.
 Lily is also the Chair of the Halikos Helping Hands committee which is a staff run group that raises money for local charities.

 Lily’s received national recognition in 2017, when Lily was a finalist in the CEO Magazine Executive of the Year Awards, Executive Assistant category.
 In 2016, Lily was the Runner Up in the Executive PA Magazine Excellence Awards, ‘Up and Coming’ Category.